leungjch/shopify-2021-backend-challenge/dev-diary.md

 I'm using S3 to store the actual image contents.
 I will use MongoDB to store **strings** that are links to the actual files on S3.

 I will also create an Express/Node server, which will be hosted on Heroku.
 This server is responsible for uploading and fetching the images to MongoDB/S3.
 The server also has a computer vision model which processes the image and generates tags from it.

+I used the standard .gitignore that is recommended by Github.
+This makes sure that I did not accidentally put my secret keys out in the public.